alteryx/ayx-developer-sdk/docs/howto/create-a-plugin.md

 # Create a Plugin
 After you [create a Workspace](./create-a-workspace.md), you can add a Plugin.
-To do so, use the create-ayx-plugin command.
+To do so, use the `ayx_plugin_cli create-ayx-plugin` command.
 Reply to the prompts and then you will have the template code for your SDK Plugin.
 For this tool, we use the Input tool type.

 ```bash
 ~/MyWorkspace$ ayx_plugin_cli create-ayx-plugin